carlislefox/mirage-source-v3.0.3/README.md

 ### Working from source
 Mirage Online was written in Visual basic 6, which means in order to build, debug and release the code you will need to get hold of Visual Studio 6, which is an old and very dated microsoft IDE build specifically for VB6 developers.

-Fortunately someone build a tool specifically for installing VS6 on Windows 10 with minimal effort, it does however require you have your own copy of Visual Studio 6 and unfortunately we can't distribute that... but if you have managed to get hold of a copy and want to relive the glory days you can get a free companion installer that will take all the pain from getting it running on Windows 10 on this rather dodgey looking website here:
+Fortunately someone built a tool specifically for installing VS6 on Windows 10 with minimal effort, it does however require you have your own copy of Visual Studio 6 and unfortunately we can't distribute that... but if you have managed to get hold of a copy and want to relive the glory days you can get a free companion installer that will take all the pain from getting it running on Windows 10 on this rather dodgey looking website here:

 http://nuke.vbcorner.net/Articles/VB60/VisualStudio6Installer/tabid/93/language/en-US/Default.aspx